-Many small and medium-sized theaters have difficulty getting funding.
-As a result, the number of performances is expected to decline.
-Large theaters, with their more stable sources of funding and more well-known plays and musicals, should provide more opportunities for actors.
+However, many small and medium-sized theaters often have difficulty funding operations.
+As a result, the number of performances is expected to decline, which may impact employment of actors in these establishments.
+Large theaters, with more stable sources of funding and well-known plays and musicals, may be less susceptible to fluctuations in employment demand.

 A portion of the information on this page is used by permission of the U.S. Department of Labor.